jcranch/tilings/README.md

 In order to build the code, the following is needed

- * python2
+ * python3

-   This has been tested with python version 2.7.
+   This has been tested with python version 3.5.3.

  * make

    GNU make has been used to build the project.

- * avconv
+ * avconv / libav-tools

-   In order to make the videos, the avconv package is required.
+   In order to make the videos, the avconv utility (from Debian's libav-tools) is required.

- * LaTeX + epspdf + baposter
+ * LaTeX + epspdf

-   A latex distribution is required, with the utility epspdf (to convert postscript files to PDFs), and the baposter class installed (this is not part of CTAN, so needs downloading separately).
+   A latex distribution is required, with the utility epspdf (to convert postscript files to PDFs).
+Several LaTeX packages are needed, including xebaposter.

 Files and directories